EXCLUSIVE-Sri Lanka to start talks with IMF on debt restructuring - sources

 Sri Lanka's finance ministry and the IMF did not immediately respond to questions from Reuters.

+In recent weeks, the country of 22 million has faced rolling electricity cuts.
+Bakeries have run out of gas and many fuel pumps have run dry.
+Soaring oil prices have added to the government's woes.

+Late on Monday, Sri Lanka's Central Bank implemented a flexible exchange rate for the rupee, triggering a devaluation of about 30% and driving up the prices of many essential items.

-(Reporting by Uditha Jayasinghe in COLOMBO and Devjyot Ghoshal in NEW DELHI; Editing by Toby Chopra)
+(Reporting by Uditha Jayasinghe in COLOMBO and Devjyot Ghoshal in NEW DELHI; Editing by Toby Chopra and Hugh Lawson)

 ((Uditha.Jayasinghe@thomsonreuters.com;))